christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Footnotes (Chapter 3)

-(a) The eruption of Thera (Santorini) was one factor in destroying the
-    Scythian steppe warriors hegemony, but the biggest cause was a cannabis cult that stripped them of their martial spirit (https://en.wikipedia.org/wiki/Enaree).
-Marijuanna turned them from
-    fearless warriors into potheads who were led by transgender priests.\
-(b) Quetzalcōātl, the Mesoamerican serpent deity, shares uncanny similarities to Aži Dahāka which suggests a transoceanic exchange of religious ideas long before Columbus (the Jade Mask of Calakmul (7th century CE) also depicts a Caucasian-featured ruler with a serpent headdress—resembling Scythian dragon crowns).
+(a) Quetzalcōātl, the Mesoamerican serpent deity, shares uncanny similarities to Aži Dahāka which suggests a transoceanic exchange of religious ideas long before Columbus (the Jade Mask of Calakmul (7th century CE) also depicts a Caucasian-featured ruler with a serpent headdress—resembling Scythian dragon crowns).

 **4 The Alexandrian School**